160th Attack Squadron: Fighter operations

-In 1983 the 117th was re-aligned from its photo-reconnaissance mission and converted to a tactical fighter mission, transferring its RF-4Cs and receiving Vietnam Veteran F-4D Phantom IIs.
-The Phantoms were primarily used for Air Defense as part of the Air Defense, Tactical Air Command (ADTAC) division of TAC.
+In 1982 the 160th was realigned from its reconnaissance mission and converted to a tactical fighter mission, transferring its RF-4Cs and receiving F-4D Phantom IIs.
+The Phantoms were primarily used for air defense as part of the Air Defense, Tactical Air Command.
+In 1987, the squadron took overall best honors in the Air National Guard Fangsmoke competition.
 By 1988 the Phantoms were being withdrawn from the Air Force inventory, and the 160th began to receive Block 30 F-16C/D Fighting Falcons to use in the air defense mission.

-During the 1990s, the 187th has undertaken an ambitious and successful regimen of participation in many Total Force deployments.
-These deployments have taken the men and women of the 187th to exercises in South Korea, Norway, Guam, Hawaii, Alaska, and many other stateside locations.
-By far the most significant deployments have been for contingency operations enforcing United Nations sanctions against Iraq.
-In 1995, the unit deployed for a 30-day rotation to Incirlik AB, Turkey for Operation Provide Comfort II.
-The following year, the Wing deployed to Al Jaber AB, Kuwait for Operation Southern Watch.
+During the 1990s, the 187th participated in many Force deployments.
+These deployments have taken the men and women of the 187th to exercises in South Korea, Norway, Guam, Hawaii, Alaska, and other locations.
+In 1995, the unit deployed for a 30-day rotation to Incirlik Air Base, Turkey for Operation Provide Comfort II.
+The following year, the squadron deployed to Ahmad al-Jaber Air Base, Kuwait for Operation Southern Watch.
 Then in 1997, the Wing returned to Incirlik for Operation Northern Watch.
-These operations were to enforce the respective northern and southern no-fly zones over Iraq.
+These operations were to enforce the northern and southern no-fly zones over Iraq.